First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 1. The FNECP program requires that:

-• primary research projects be carried out in partnership with academically trained scientists (a MSc or PhD -level) with a track record of peer-reviewed publications in the field of the proposed project
+• primary research projects be carried out in partnership with academically trained scientists (a MSc or PhD -level) with a strong background in chemical/radiological exposure assessment, environmental epidemiology and human biomonitoring, and with a track record of peer-reviewed publications in the field of the proposed project

 • knowledge integration projects be carried out in partnership with a project lead with at least a bachelor's degree in environmental sciences, health sciences or education